DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/NUMA-topology-views.md

    too narrow.
 This would take attention away from KernelShark's main purpose. to visualise trace data.

+Machine node, acting as the tree's root, was also present, but was cut due to it not adding useful information during analyses.

-Displaying said column was deemed as redundant, so only the machine root, NUMA node level and core level were left.
+Displaying said columns was deemed as redundant, so only the NUMA node level and core level were left.

 #### Classic Qt tree for the topology trees